vinceimbat/vinceimbat/content/thoughts/menu.md

 # Writing
 - Write about reincorporating prayer.

-# Free Religion
+# Research
 - ~~Explore how to reincorporate prayer.
-- Prepare for next Kiitsu Kyokai.e for Kiitsu Kyokai 2.
+- Prepare for Kiitsu Kyokai 2.
+- Research for historical and sociological seeds for free religion in the Philippines.

 # Soup du jour
 - Gianni Vattimo's "weak thought"